Roverworld212/projects/rOSrewrite/README.md

 This is my custom operating system(mainly just a kernel for now)

 # What can it do?
-It can take user input and run commands(when terminal is added back)
+It can take user input and run commands

 # What is planned?